 To gain familiarity with the front suspension, sketches are provided that show things ex-works.
 If your car has been repaired due to front end damage, a check is worth while to determine if everything is there, and properly installed.
 Most body shops are relaxed about keeping track of attaching hardware, so some imagination might have been exercised during assembly.
 Most of the suspension hardware is Whitworth and holes are sized for the English bolts (Ed. later cars '70 on are metric).
 If American Standard has been substituted, additional hole clearance will result.

 Check for missing parts.
-As Mr. Morgan is not known for using two bolts where one will do, if you car is missing anything, the results will catch up.
+As Mr. Morgan is not known for using two bolts where one will do, if your car is missing anything, the results will catch up.
 Make sure the shocks are secure at both ends, that the damper blades are intact, that chassis stays are tight, and the center pin bolt and nut are tight.
 Have someone rock the steering wheel about center and check for vertical motion of the steering drop arm (See Morgan Owners Manual -- the one that should come with the car) or motion of the damper blade components.
 Make sure the damper blade is sandwiched between chassis and metal strip but can move freely.
 Older (Drum Brake) Morgans do not have this aluminum spacer as shown.

 The spacer is mounted on the chassis Z-section but serves the same function.

-1. Shock absorber replacement
+1. Shock absorber replacement or Adjustment

 2. Upper shock bracket replacement

-3. Damper blade replacement
+3. Damper blade adjustement or replacement

-4. Front wheel bearings
+4. Front wheel bearings and Installation

 5. Kingpin and bushing replacement